s2l1/Headless-Samourai-Dojo/README.md

 ## 7. [UFW]
-!!!LOCK DOWN DOJO -> BITCOIND FIREWALL RULE!!!
+!!!LOCK DOWN DOJO -> BITCOIND FIREWALL RULE RESTRICT TO PORT 8332!!!
 Enable the Uncomplicated Firewall which controls what traffic is permitted and closes possible security holes.

 The line "ufw allow from 192.168.0.0/24…" below assumes that the IP address of your ODROID is something like 192.168.0.???, the ??? being any number from 0 to 255.
 If your IP address is 12.34.56.78, you must adapt this line to "ufw allow from 12.34.56.0/24…"